Investigating how hemodialysis and the related transport needs impact patients

 Course of action

 This study uses a mixed methods design.
-Based on interviews a national survey is developed.
+Based on interviews a national survey was developed and conducted.
 A participatory approach ensures that patients, their families as well as health care professionals are involved in the development.